bengarrett/dupers/docs/README.md

 Recent changes to modern operating systems harm dupers.
 Nowadays, terminal and command prompt applications receive 25-35% of the available CPU resources.

-You can improve this by adjusting the process priority of dupers in your operating system's activity/system processes tool, but it may not give the desired effect.
+You can improve this by adjusting the process priority of dupers in your operating system's activity or processes tool, but it may not give the desired effect.

 #### Live status and command flags